sandoche/Fractional-senior-frontend-coding-challenge/README.md

 I built the web app Coinslim, a clutter-free list of the top 100 cryptocurrencies.

-Coinslim lets you sort the cryptocurrency using a few criteria, save your favourites, search any cryptocurrency listed in CoinGecko, and see a financial summary of each coin.
-It can also be installed as PWA with an offline mode!
+Coinslim lets you sort the cryptocurrency using a few criterias, save your favourites, search any cryptocurrency listed in CoinGecko, and see a financial summary of each coin.
+It can also be installed as a PWA with an offline mode!

 👉 https://coinslim.netlify.app